w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 }
 ```

 The result "0xf126b68841f5…..95f54249" is your session key.
-Set this to your controller account in the [polkadotJS dashboard](https://polkadot.js.org/apps/#/staking/actions).
+Set this to your controller account in the [polkadot-js Apps](https://polkadot.js.org/apps/#/staking/actions).

-After accessing one of the machines through ssh, to keep track of node’s status you can use `journalctl --follow -u polkadot` that shows the latest synced block information.
+After accessing one of the machines through SSH, you can keep track of the node’s status by running `journalctl --follow -u polkadot` which will shows the latest synced block information.

 Moreover, every time you changed something in `main.json`, you can simply run `./scripts/deploy.sh` to update it.